 Nashville, TN 37202

 Call us: 1 (800) 668-3813

 8:00 am - 8:00 pm, 7 days a week

 From April 1 - September 30: Monday - Friday 8:00 am - 8:00 pm.
 Messaging service used weekends, after hours, and federal holidays.

 Contact us by mail:

 Cigna Medicare Services

 Phoenix, AZ 85085

-- A standard decision will be made as expeditiously as your health condition requires, but no later than 14 calendar days after receipt of the request
+A standard decision will be made as fast as your health condition requires, but no later than 14 calendar days after receipt of the request.

 If you need a quicker response because of your health, you should ask our plan to make a Fast Decision.
 A fast decision will be made as quickly as your health condition requires, but no later than 72 hours after receipt of the request.